 I think this is a house or part of house that I saw along the trail

 That guy there with the quirky smile is Greg.
-It was his first time to Honduras and his life was changed forever.
-I will let his words finish out this blog post.
-He does a great job of capturing what it is like to be on this hike and to let go of the control that we think we have.
+It was his first time to Honduras and his life was changed, forever.